-How do fireworks get their colors? | EarthSky.org
+How do fireworks get their beautiful colors?

-On Wednesday, July 1, 2020, Canadians celebrated Canada Day, and Saturday, July 4, is Independence Day – commonly referred to as the Fourth of July – in the United States.
-That means it’s fireworks season in North America, though many – if not most – displays have been canceled in 2020 due to the pandemic.
+The United States celebrates Independence Day – commonly referred to as the Fourth of July – on July 4.
+So that means it’s fireworks season.

-So you might or might not see fireworks (a type of pyrotechnics) this year.
-Still, it’s fun to recall the reds, oranges, yellows, greens, blues and purples exploding in the skies, creating “ohhhhs” and “ahhhhs.”
+If you watch your local fireworks display, you’ll see the reds, oranges, yellows, greens, blues and purples exploding in the skies, creating lots of “ohhhhs” and “ahhhhs.”

-The colors in fireworks come from a simple source: pure chemistry.
-They’re created by the use of metal salts.
-These salts are different from table salt, and in chemistry ‘salt’ refers to any compound that contains metal and non-metal atoms.
-Some of these compounds produce intense colors when they are burned, which makes them ideal for fireworks.
-Others, like potassium nitrate, sulfur and charcoal are often used to help the fireworks burn.
-Nitrates, chlorates and perchlorates provide oxygen for the combustion of the fuel.
+As a matter of fact, the colors in fireworks come from a simple source: pure chemistry.
+That’s because they’re created by the use of metal salts.
+Naturally, these salts are different from table salt, and chemistry ‘salt’ refers to any compound that contains metal and non-metal atoms.
+And some of these compounds produce intense colors when they burn, which makes them ideal for fireworks.

+Others, like potassium nitrate, sulfur and charcoal are useful to help the fireworks burn.
+While nitrates, chlorates and perchlorates provide oxygen for the combustion of the fuel.
 Dextrin, often used as a starch, holds the mixture together.
-Some colors can be strengthened with the use of chlorine donors.
+And the use of chlorine donors strengthens some colors.

 Metal salts commonly used in firework displays include: strontium carbonate (red fireworks), calcium chloride (orange fireworks), sodium nitrate (yellow fireworks), barium chloride (green fireworks) and copper chloride (blue fireworks).
-Purple fireworks are typically produced by use of a mixture of strontium (red) and copper (blue) compounds.
+Purple fireworks are typically a mixture of strontium (red) and copper (blue) compounds.

-The metal salts are packed into small pea- to plum-sized pellets called “stars” or “pyrotechnic stars.”
+Then they pack these metal salts into small pea- to plum-sized pellets called “stars” or pyrotechnic stars.

-After a firework is ignited, a lift charge propels it into the sky.
+After a firework ignites, a lift charge propels it into the sky.
 That’s just explosive black powder in a confined space that, when lit, causes a fast increase of heat and gas that can send a firework as high as 1,000 feet (300 meters) into the air.

 Meanwhile, a time-delay fuse burns slowly into the interior of the firework shell.
-After about 5 seconds, as the shell is soaring overhead, the fuse kindles a charge that reaches the core of the firework, explodes and ignites the stars that contain the metal salts.
+Then, after about five seconds, as the shell is soaring overhead, the fuse kindles a charge that reaches the core of the firework, explodes and ignites the stars that contain the metal salts.

 Voila!
 A beautiful and colorful fireworks display.

 By the way, the people who create fireworks are precise, expert craftsmen.
-Putting on a fireworks display is a complex process, and must be done safely in a controlled environment.
+Putting on a fireworks display is a complex process, and done safely in a controlled environment.
 If even one thing is off — too much black powder, stars that aren’t aligned correctly or a trigger that fires too soon or too late — everything can go kaboom.
-Fireworks are explosives, after all, and working with them is best left to the professionals.
+After all, fireworks are explosives, and working with them is best left to the professionals.

-Bottom line: The red, orange, yellow, green, blue and purple colors exploding in the night sky during a fireworks festival are created by the use of metal salts.
-In 2020, many if not most fireworks displays have been canceled due to the pandemic.
+Bottom line: Basically, the red, orange, yellow, green, blue and purple colors exploding in the night sky during a fireworks festival are created by the use of metal salts.

 Read more: The Chemistry of Fireworks Colors